encse/wildcat/README.md

 Now look at the last video on this page.
 See how the top hand ends up with one ball in it?
 As soon as that top hand catches that ball, immediately throw the ball back toward the other side of your body.
 It will be the same throw you did as the very first throw, except from the opposite hand and in the opposite direction.
 From there, you do the same things you did the first time, but all in the opposite direction.
 Remember that every time your hands cross, you need to throw the the ball in the top hand back across your body and uncross and recross your hands again.
 Concentrate on getting the top two balls doing the correct thing and hopefully the bottom ball will take care of itself.

-# <a name="/en/neckcatch.html"></a>Neck Catch
+# <a name="/en/neckcatch"></a>Neck Catch

 ![NeckCatch](/videos/mp4/neckcatch.mp4)

 Toss a ball a little higher than usual.
 Watch the ball go up, then back down and at the last possible second, bend down to catch it on your neck.
 The key is to watch the ball as long as possible.
 I don't like the way my arms look in this video, but you have to tip your head back and your shoulders up to make a spot for the ball to land without rolling out.
 This is easier to do with bean bags at first.

-# <a name="/en/one-uptwo-up.html"></a>One-up Two-up
+# <a name="/en/one-uptwo-up"></a>One-up Two-up

 ![One-upTwo-up](/videos/mp4/oneuptwoup.mp4)

-To do One-up Two-up, do [Two in One Hand - Columns](twoinonehand-columns.html), then just throw the other ball up and down by itself in the other hand.
+To do One-up Two-up, do [Two in One Hand - Columns](twoinonehand-columns), then just throw the other ball up and down by itself in the other hand.
 You can also switch the hand that catches the middle ball every time if you want to.
-After learning this trick, you may want to learn these variations: [One-up Two-up Tennis](one-uptwo-uptennis.html), [One-up Two-up Hops](one-uptwo-uphops.html), and [Rainbow Cross](rainbowcross.html).
+After learning this trick, you may want to learn these variations: [One-up Two-up Tennis](one-uptwo-uptennis), [One-up Two-up Hops](one-uptwo-uphops), and [Rainbow Cross](rainbowcross).

-# <a name="/en/one-uptwo-uphops.html"></a>One-up Two-up Hops
+# <a name="/en/one-uptwo-uphops"></a>One-up Two-up Hops

 ![One-upTwo-upHops](/videos/mp4/oneuptwouphops.mp4)

-Learn [One-up Two-up](one-uptwo-up.html) first.
+Learn [One-up Two-up](one-uptwo-up) first.
 Now, take the middle ball and throw it so it hops over one ball, then the other, then back again.

-# <a name="/en/one-uptwo-upinfinity.html"></a>One-up Two-up Infinity
+# <a name="/en/one-uptwo-upinfinity"></a>One-up Two-up Infinity

 ![One-upTwo-upInfinity](/videos/mp4/oneuptwoupinfinity.mp4)

-In this [One-up Two-up](one-uptwo-up.html) pattern, throw the single ball in an infinity sign shape (or sideways figure eight if you prefer) around the other two balls.
+In this [One-up Two-up](one-uptwo-up) pattern, throw the single ball in an infinity sign shape (or sideways figure eight if you prefer) around the other two balls.

-# <a name="/en/one-uptwo-upshower.html"></a>One-up Two-up Shower
+# <a name="/en/one-uptwo-upshower"></a>One-up Two-up Shower

 ![One-upTwo-upShower](/videos/mp4/oneuptwoupshower.mp4)

-This is another [One-up Two-up](one-uptwo-up.html) trick.
-The one up ball is thrown in a [Shower](shower.html) pattern around the other two balls.
+This is another [One-up Two-up](one-uptwo-up) trick.
+The one up ball is thrown in a [Shower](shower) pattern around the other two balls.

-# <a name="/en/one-uptwo-uptennis.html"></a>One-up Two-up Tennis
+# <a name="/en/one-uptwo-uptennis"></a>One-up Two-up Tennis

 ![One-upTwo-upTennis](/videos/mp4/oneuptwouptennis.mp4)

-Learn [One-up Two-up](one-uptwo-up.html) first.
+Learn [One-up Two-up](one-uptwo-up) first.
 Now, take the middle ball and throw it over the top instead of up and down in the middle.

-# <a name="/en/orbit.html"></a>Orbit
+# <a name="/en/orbit"></a>Orbit

 ![Orbit](/videos/mp4/orbit.mp4)

-Start by doing [Two Balls in One Hand - Outside](twoinonehand-outside.html).
+Start by doing [Two Balls in One Hand - Outside](twoinonehand-outside).
 The third ball never leaves you other hand.
 You just carry the other ball in a circle around the top ball.
 Each time a ball reaches the top, make one circle around it.

-# <a name="/en/overthetop.html"></a>Over the Top
+# <a name="/en/overthetop"></a>Over the Top

 ![OverTheTop](/videos/mp4/overthetop.mp4)

 Over the Top is exactly what it sounds like.
-Juggle in a normal [Cascade](cascade.html), then just throw one ball over the top of the other balls instead of underneath.
+Juggle in a normal [Cascade](cascade), then just throw one ball over the top of the other balls instead of underneath.
 The timing of the throw is the same as all other throws.
 It looks best if you move your hand outward slightly to make the throw more horizontal.

-# <a name="/en/overheadcascade.html"></a>Overhead Cascade
+# <a name="/en/overheadcascade"></a>Overhead Cascade

 ![OverheadCascade](/videos/mp4/overheadcascade.mp4)

-This is the same as the [Cascade](cascade.html), only done over your head.
+This is the same as the [Cascade](cascade), only done over your head.
 I first learned this while lying on my back on the floor.
 It feels like you're pushing the balls up instead of the way normal juggling throws feel.
 The trick feels exactly the same to me when I do it over my head or on my back.

-# <a name="/en/oy-oy.html"></a>Oy-Oy
+# <a name="/en/oy-oy"></a>Oy-Oy

 ![Oy-Oy](/videos/mp4/oy-oy.mp4)

-The Oy-Oy is the [Yo-Yo](yo-yo.html) upside-down.
+The Oy-Oy is the [Yo-Yo](yo-yo) upside-down.

-# <a name="/en/pendulum.html"></a>Pendulum
+# <a name="/en/pendulum"></a>Pendulum

 ![Pendulum](/videos/mp4/pendulum.mp4)

-Do [Two in One Hand - Outside](twoinonehand-outside.html) first.
+Do [Two in One Hand - Outside](twoinonehand-outside) first.
 Hold the third ball in your other hand with your elbow in the air as in the video.
 Practice swinging this arm back and forth in sync with the other balls.
 When you get the rhythm right, let go of the ball in the pendulum hand just as the other ball is peaking.
 As your hand swings back out, catch the ball that was peaking.

-# <a name="/en/penguincatches.html"></a>Penguin Catches
+# <a name="/en/penguincatches"></a>Penguin Catches

 ![PenguinCatches](/videos/mp4/penguincatches.mp4)

 Penguin Catches are just catches with your hand twisted around backwards.
-They're a lot like [Behind the Back Catches](behindthebackcatch.html), but not behind your back.
+They're a lot like [Behind the Back Catches](behindthebackcatch), but not behind your back.

-# <a name="/en/rainbowcross.html"></a>Rainbow Cross
+# <a name="/en/rainbowcross"></a>Rainbow Cross

 ![RainbowCross](/videos/mp4/rainbowcross.mp4)

-Rainbow Cross is a simple variation of [One-up Two-up](one-uptwo-up.html).
+Rainbow Cross is a simple variation of [One-up Two-up](one-uptwo-up).
 Instead of throwing the two outside balls straight up, cross them so that you catch them in opposite hands.
 The only problem is there is a potential for collisions.
 I always throw the ball from my right hand over the ball from my left hand.
 Another method is to throw one ball in front of the other.

-# <a name="/en/realtennis.html"></a>Real Tennis
+# <a name="/en/realtennis"></a>Real Tennis

 ![RealTennis](/videos/mp4/realtennis.mp4)

-In this version of [Tennis](tennis.html), the middle two balls go straight up and down, so they look more like a real tennis net.
-It's a variation of [Right Middle Left](rightmiddleleft.html).
+In this version of [Tennis](tennis), the middle two balls go straight up and down, so they look more like a real tennis net.
+It's a variation of [Right Middle Left](rightmiddleleft).
 Start with the hand holding two balls.
-Throw one ball straight up the middle, and throw the next ball from the same hand [Over the Top](overthetop.html).
+Throw one ball straight up the middle, and throw the next ball from the same hand [Over the Top](overthetop).
 While that ball is in the air, throw the ball from the other hand straight up.
 Catch the over the top ball and immediately throw it over the top in the other direction.

-# <a name="/en/reversecascade.html"></a>Reverse Cascade
+# <a name="/en/reversecascade"></a>Reverse Cascade

 ![ReverseCascade](/videos/mp4/reversecascade.mp4)

-Before learning the Reverse Cascade, learn [Over the Top](overthetop.html), [Tennis](tennis.html), and the [Half Shower](halfshower.html).
+Before learning the Reverse Cascade, learn [Over the Top](overthetop), [Tennis](tennis), and the [Half Shower](halfshower).
 The Reverse Cascade is over the top done on every throw from both hands.
 When throwing over the top, throw shorter throws.
 Instead of throwing to the opposite side of your body, throw to the center of your body.

-# <a name="/en/rightmiddleleft.html"></a>Right Middle Left
+# <a name="/en/rightmiddleleft"></a>Right Middle Left

 ![RightMiddleLeft](/videos/mp4/rightmiddleleft.mp4)

-Learn [Two in One Hand - Columns](twoinonehand-columns.html) first.
+Learn [Two in One Hand - Columns](twoinonehand-columns) first.
 Once you know how to do that in each hand, you just do it in one hand and then the other.
 Notice that your right hand throws two balls in a row, then the left hand throws two balls, etc.

-# <a name="/en/ringcascade.html"></a>Ring Cascade
+# <a name="/en/ringcascade"></a>Ring Cascade

 ![RingCascade](/videos/mp4/ringcascade.mp4)

 To juggle rings, you release them a with your hands held a little higher, and you catch them with your hands higher.
 Other than that, it's just as easy as juggling balls.
 If you're juggling rings for an audience, you'll want to stand sideways so that they can see the rings.
 Otherwise, they practically disappear.

-# <a name="/en/rollaballoffyourhead.html"></a>Roll a Ball Off Your Head
+# <a name="/en/rollaballoffyourhead"></a>Roll a Ball Off Your Head

 ![RollABallOffYourHead](/videos/mp4/rolloffhead.mp4)